-Closing on the home happens when the steps of the escrow are done.
-All payments owed and fees are collected and paid at this time (covering expenses such as title insurance, inspections, real estate commissions).
-The house's title gets transferred to you and title insurance is issued per the steps of your individual escrow agreement.
+Upon finishing of all instructions of the escrow, closing can take place.
+All debts and fees are taken and paid at this time (covering expenses such as title insurance, inspections, real estate commissions).
+You'll then get the title to the home and the title insurance gets issued as outlined in the escrow instructions.

-When closing is in it's last step, you'll make a payment to the escrow company.
-As your real estate agent, I'll let you know what is an acceptable way of paying.
+The escrow holder gets a payment at the completion of closing.
+As your real estate agent, I'll let you know what is an acceptable form of payment.